How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Methodology

-Generally $v_1$ and $v_2$ are frequency-dependent due to the rotation of Earth and fixing the orientation of Earth would cause the resulting errors to increase.
-However, the formula of FIM would become quite simple under this assumption:
+Generally, $v_{1, I}$ and $v_{2, I}$ are frequency-dependent due to the rotation of Earth, and fixing the Earth’s orientation would increase resulting errors.
+However, the form of FIM would become quite simple under this assumption:

-where the elements are arranged in order $\left(d_{\rm L}, v\right)$.
-Especially, in the case where $N_d = 1$, we can neglect suffix $I$ and calculate the inverse
+where the elements are arranged in the order $\left(d_{\rm L}, v\right)$.
+Further, in the case where there is only one interferometer ($N_d = 1$), dropping the suffix $I$, the inverse of FIM is as follows:

-Next we will demonstrate the effect of our methodology of handling FIM under these simplifications and conduct some qualitative analyses, while the full expression of Eq.~(\ref{Fisher_dv}) will be adopted in the simulation of Sec. \ref{simulation}.
+Next, we will illustrate our technique of handling FIM under these simplifications and perform qualitative analyses.
+Whereas the full expression~\cref{Fisher_dv} will be used in the simulation (\cref{simulation}).

-SGRBs are believed to be strongly beamed phenomena \cite{Abdo2009FermiOO,Nakar,Rezzolla}, which is confirmed by recent investigations on GRB 170817A. \cite{10.1093/mnrasl/sly061} proposed that $\iota$ obeys Gaussian jet profile model with mean value 0 and $1\sigma$ range $\sigma_\iota = 0.057^{+0.025}_{-0.023}$ rad, while \cite{Howell:2018nhu} constrained $\sigma_\iota$ to $4.7^{+1.1}_{-1.1}$ rad.
-Besides, it is usually assumed that SGRB is confined within $25^\circ$ in previous research on the distance measurement of GW source \cite{Nissanke:2009kt,PhysRevD.74.063006}.
-Considering that the angular momentum of BNS is parallel with its induced SGRB, the behavior of $\Sigma$ in the limit of $v \rightarrow 1$ (face-on) is most relevant to our interest of study.
+The SGRBs are believed to be strongly beamed phenomena~\cite{Abdo2009FermiOO,Nakar,Rezzolla}, which was confirmed by recent investigations on GRB 170817A. {\revii From theoretical expectation, it is usually assumed that for SGRB induced by BNS coalescence, the viewing angle of SGRB is identical to the inclination angle $\iota$.} ~\cite{10.1093/mnrasl/sly061} proposed that $\iota$ follows Gaussian jet profile with mean value 0 and standard deviation $\sigma_\iota = 0.057^{+0.025}_{-0.023}$ rad, while~\cite{Howell:2018nhu} constrained $\sigma_\iota = 4.7^{+1.1}_{-1.1}$ deg.
+In other previous research~\cite{Nissanke:2009kt,PhysRevD.74.063006}, it was assumed that SGRB is confined within $25^\circ$.
+As a result, the behavior of $\Sigma$ near $v = \cos \iota \rightarrow 1$ (face-on) is the most relevant.